KCCG/wrangling-genomics/_episodes/02-quality-control.md

 ~~~

 There might be a brief pause before you see any response.
+In fact, there could be quite a long pause.
+Be patient!
 The first few lines of the output will look something like this:

 ~~~